SalmanDeveloperz/revealX/README.md

 ## What it does

-Adds a small eye icon inside every password field on a page.
+Adds a small **eye** 👁 icon inside every password field on a page.
 Clicking it opens a floating tooltip showing the field's current value in plain text, live-updated as you type, with a copy button.
 Clicking the icon again, the Escape key, or clicking outside the tooltip closes it.